LifeServe Blood Center » Did You Know?

 Q: How long do you need to wait to donate blood after you get a tattoo?

-A: There is no deferral period if you received a tattoo in a licensed facility in any of the following states: Iowa, Alabama, Arkansas, California, Georgia, Illinois, Kentucky, Louisiana, Maine, Michigan, Minnesota, Mississippi, Montana, Nebraska, Oklahoma, Oregon, Rhode Island, South Dakota, Tennessee, Texas, West Virginia or Wisconsin.
+A: There is no deferral period if you received a tattoo in a licensed facility in any of the following states: Iowa, Alabama, Alaska, Arkansas, Arizona, California, Colorado, Delaware, Florida, Georgia, Hawaii, Illinois, Indiana, Kansas, Kentucky, Louisiana, Maine, Michigan, Minnesota, Mississippi, Missouri, Montana, Nebraska, New Jersey, North Carolina, Ohio, Oklahoma, Oregon, Rhode Island, South Carolina, South Dakota, Tennessee, Texas, Vermont, Virginia, West Virginia, Washington or Wisconsin.